Smaller is better!

 Lifting a swim spa over a neighbors fence into a backyard.

-Using a spider crane to lift a large water feature into place inside a building.
+Using a BG Lift crane to lift a large water feature into place inside a building.

-Lifting a large glass pane window with a spider crane.
+Lifting a large glass pane window with a mini crane.

 Spider crane in a tight alleyway between buildings, lifting an air conditioning unit up onto a roof.

-Holding a large glass window in place with spider crane for installer.
+Holding a large glass window in place with BG Lift crane for installer.

 Spider crane offloading an open top container.

-For this customer, it was all about saving his nice mature trees in his backyard by using a spider crane.
+For this customer, it was all about saving his nice mature trees in his backyard by using a mini crane.
 As you can tell, it was a very tight fit.